yandex-cloud/docs/en/_tutorials/infrastructure/terraform-state-storage.md

 If you no longer need the resources you created, [delete them](#clear-out).

-{{ TF }} is licensed under the [Business Source License](https://github.com/hashicorp/terraform/blob/main/LICENSE) and its providers are licensed under the [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+{{ TF }} and its providers are distributed under the [Business Source License](https://github.com/hashicorp/terraform/blob/main/LICENSE).

 ## Prepare your cloud {#before-you-begin}